Green-Software-Foundation/green-software-principles/Principles/electricity.md

 ### Static power draw

 An idle computer draws electricity even at zero percentage utilisation.
 This is the static power draw of a computer.
 The static power draw varies by configuration and hardware components, but all parts have some static power draw.
 This is one of the reasons that PCs, laptops, and end-user devices have power-saving modes.
 If the device is idle, it will eventually trigger a hibernation mode and put the disk and screen to sleep or even change the CPU's frequency.
-These power-saving modes save on electricity, but they have other trade*offs, such as a slower restart when the device wakes up.
+These power-saving modes save on electricity, but they have other trade-offs, such as a slower restart when the device wakes up.

 Servers are usually not configured for aggressive or even minimal power-saving.
 Many use-cases running on servers demand total capacity as quickly as possible because the server needs to respond to rapidly changing demands, which lead to many servers in idle modes during low demand periods.
 An idle server costs carbon from the embedded carbon and its inefficient utilisation.